-An eligible jobholder is:
+An eligible jobholder is someone who:

-- > a "worker" (see below) - > at least age 22 but below state pension age - paid qualifying earnings of more than £10,0001 gross per year (for the 2019/20 tax year).
-Earnings include wages, commission, bonuses and overtime and certain statutory payments such as statutory maternity or paternity pay and statutory sick pay - one who normally works in the UK (including workers who are based in the UK but travel abroad for work)
+- is a "worker" (see below); - is at least age 22 but below state pension age; - is paid qualifying earnings of more than £10,000 gross per year (for the tax year 2022/23) - earnings include wages, commission, bonuses and overtime and certain statutory payments such as statutory maternity or paternity pay and statutory sick pay; and - normally works in the UK (including workers who are based in the UK but travel abroad for work).

 A "worker" includes not only an employee but also any individual who personally performs work for the "employer" unless the "employer" is a customer of a business undertaking carried on by that individual.
-This can include technicians, IT contractors and a whole host of other people who are not genuinely carrying on a self-employed business.
+This can include technicians, IT contractors and a whole host of other people who are not genuinely carrying on a selfemployed business.
 Indeed, individuals who contract to provide personal services to an "employer" and who are not carrying on a business on their own account may be a worker even if they are self-employed for tax purposes.

-Employers should therefore review the status of contractors (such as sales people working on a commission basis) to determine whether they are workers for these purposes.
+Employers should therefore review the status of contractors (such as salespeople working on a commission basis) to determine whether they are workers for these purposes.

-Note: agencies are responsible for autoenrolment in respect of agency workers who are paid by an agency.
+Note: agencies are responsible for auto-enrolment in respect of agency workers who are paid by an agency.
 Non-executive directors and personal services companies are normally excluded from auto-enrolment.